Christine shares 10 things you should never pay full price for:

 2. Laundry supplies.
 I can’t stress enough how cheap it is to make your own laundry soap, it will be pennies per load.
 Laundry soap sold on the shelves has a very high markup and is often full of chemicals.
 If you make your own, you have all the control over what goes into it as well as what it smells like as you can add essential oils in virtually every scent available.

 3. Classic books in e-book format.
 Many times, the copyright has expired on very old books and they are available free in e-book format.
 Get your hands on them on Amazon and other online book stores.
-Here is how to find free ebooks for Kindle, how to find free ebooks for Nook, and how to receive a daily email of free ebooks for any reader.
+Here is how to find free ebooks for Kindle and how to find free ebooks for Nook.

 4. Clothing-especially for kids.
 Kids go through clothes so fast.
 Keep up with it by shopping thrift stores (many of them have brand names!) .
 If you must have new clothes for them, shop on the seasonal clearance racks for next season.
 If you want a new coat, for instance, buy one 1-2 sizes larger than they wear now for next winter.
 This way you will always have a wardrobe ready for them each season.
 I bought a coat for my daughter this last winter on the clearance rack and it was originally over $100, but I got it for over 93% off at $7.00 in March.
 This is almost always true if you wait to see with sales.
 While you may miss out on the best selection of sizes and colors, when you get a discount like the one I mentioned, it was well worth waiting for!